Call now for addiction support(877) 648-4288

 Is your loved one struggling with addiction?Get Help

 Anabolic Steroid use has multiple effects on both genders, as well as different parts of the body.
-It affects the endocrine system (hormones), the cardiovascular system (the heart), the brain, and muscles.
-Effects will vary based on the frequency of medical use, whether or not it is combined with other drugs, and the way someone chooses to take it (orally, applied as a gel, or injected).
+It affects the endocrine system (hormones), the cardiovascular system (the heart), the brain, and the muscles.
+Effects will vary based on the frequency of medical use, whether or not Steroids are combined with other drugs, and the way someone chooses to take Steroids (orally, applied as a gel, or injected).

 - Blood clots

 Hormonal effects for men from Anabolic Steroid use include:

 - Reduced sperm count and infertility

 - Increased risk for testicular and prostate cancer

 Hormonal effects for women from Anabolic Steroid use include:

 - Facial hair growth

 - Deepened voice

 Both genders risk the following negative health effects by using Steroids: